top of page

 Population genetics (of comets)

 From similarities in the orbital elements of earlier-seen comets, Halley, for example, was able to conclude that the comets of 1531, 1607, and 1682 were one and the same comet whose return in 1758 he famously predicted [14].
-Dr. Marsden originally used the same Halley look-back method to match the markers for each group of the Kreutz comets.
-Here’s the data for the comets of Marsden’s Subgroup I/Sekanina’s Population I:
+We can apply the same Halley look-back method to match the markers for each of the four great comets mentioned above to see how they resemble each other.

 You can see how similar their numbers are.
-Notice the hazardously tight q for C/1887: this daredevil ventured too close to the sun (only 27,000 km above the solar surface) and literally lost its head, remembered now as the “headless” comet [15].
+Notice the hazardously tight q for C/1887: this daredevil ventured too close to the sun (only 27,000 km above the solar surface) and literally lost its head hours after perihelion, remembered now as the “headless wonder” [15].
+These tightly grouped comets are called ‘Population I’ comets.

-The fate of Lobe II of Aristotle’s Comet
+The fate of Fragment II of Aristotle’s Comet

-Here is the updated table of the key orbital elements of the comet populations descended directly or secondarily from Lobe II of the ancient progenitor:
+Here is the updated table of the key orbital elements of the comet populations descended directly or secondarily from Lobe II of the ancient progenitor, with the same markers (with q in au, and the angular coordinates in degrees) that we used in our first table:

 Game Changers

-If you read through Sekanina and Chodas’s papers you will see the evolution of their theory since Brian Marsden’s pioneering work, shaped by empirical evidence and better mathematical techniques as the years went by.
+If you read through the papers Sekanina authored himself or with Paul Chodas, and more recently with Rainer Kracht, you will see the evolution of their theory since Brian Marsden’s pioneering work, shaped by empirical evidence and better mathematical techniques as the years went by.
 These events in particular were game changers in the study of the Kreutz sungrazers:

 (1) The discovery from spacecraft that many comets are contact binaries, suggesting the possibility, or even likelihood, that the progenitor comet was a contact binary and its superfragments were its original lobes.